 Rose Nathan, M.P.H., J.D.Associate Legal Director

-Is a public health attorney with over fifteen years working in tobacco control.
+Rose Nathan is a public health attorney with over 15 years working in tobacco control.
 An expert on legislative drafting, she has advised advocates and government officials from dozens of countries on drafting and implementing effective tobacco control laws and regulations.

 Patricia Waagstein, L.L.M., L.L.D.Legal Advisor

-Is a practicing attorney, consultant and academic, who has worked in Indonesia, East Timor, and Sweden for over ten years.
+Patricia Waagstein is a practicing attorney, consultant, and academic who has worked in Indonesia, East Timor, and Sweden for over ten years.
 She has extensive experience and expertise in human rights, business and human rights issues, and international law.